How to Find the Max Value in a Dictionary in Python?

 In this code, we first find the maximum sales figure (max_sales) across all salespeople, just like before.
 Then, we use a list comprehension to find the name of the person whose sales figures list contains the max_sales value.
 This person’s name is stored in the person_with_max_sales variable, and we print it out.

-Find the maximum value in Nested dictionaries
+Find the max value in Nested dictionaries

 In some scenarios, you may encounter nested dictionaries, and the value you want to compare for finding the maximum resides deep within these nested structures.
 To tackle this, you’ll need to navigate through multiple layers of key-value pairs within dictionaries within dictionaries.
 Let’s discuss an example that demonstrates how you can find the key with the maximum value in a nested dictionary.